Classics You’ve Never Read, Part Two- Only Human

 And if I err in this judgment, I hope I may be forgiven by you dear reader.
 Like Wells, I hope or I could not live.
 As for my mistakes- I’m only human.

 -Wells, H. G. (Herbert George) (2004-10-14).
 The Island of Doctor Moreau .
 Public Domain Books.
 Kindle Edition.

-Posted on July 21, 2013, in about writing, Age - Adult, Genre - Fantasy Stories, misc and tagged adventure, beast-men, Doctor Moreau, fantasy, horror, world building, writers journey.
+Posted on July 21, 2013, in about writing, Age - Adult, Authors - Will Hahn, Genre - Fantasy Stories, misc and tagged adventure, beast-men, Doctor Moreau, fantasy, horror, world building, writers journey.
 Bookmark the permalink.
 3 Comments.